dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 For setting up the SMBIOS info, we'll use acidanthera's [_macserial_](https://github.com/acidanthera/macserial) application.

-For this Skylake example, I chose the _iMac17,1_ SMBIOS.

 To get the SMBIOS info generated with macserial, you can run it with the `-a` argument \(which generates serials and board serials for all supported platforms\).
 You can also parse it with grep to limit your search to one SMBIOS type.

 For this Coffee Lake example, I chose the iMac18,1 SMBIOS - this is done intentionally for compatibility's sake.
 There are two main SMBIOS used for Kaby Lake: